Budapest Travel Guide

 Address: District V, Kossuth Lajos tér 1-3 Budapest

 On the bank of the Danube stands one of the world's most beautiful parliament buildings, an imposing sight and a prominent feature of the city's panorama.
 With its red dome, white stone lace ornamentation and spires, it is the city's most decorative structure.
 Stone lions flank the entrance guarding a rich interior of marble and gold, statues and columns, and magnificent artefacts, including the 1,000-year-old crown of the first Hungarian King, all of which can be viewed on a guided tour.
-The grand edifice, stretching for 820 ft (250m) along the embankment, is one of the biggest national assemblies in the world.
+The grand edifice, stretching for 250 metres (820ft) along the embankment, is one of the biggest national assemblies in the world.
+The interiors and architecture are truly magnificent and a visit to Budapest is simply not complete without exploring this very rich and historic place.
+For art or architecture lovers it is a must.
+It seems like an enormous palace or cathedral and some of the art work collected here is remarkable and priceless.<br /><br /> As you are entering a parliament building you will be expected to submit to security checks.
+The tours take between 45 minutes and an hour.<br /><br />

 Memento Park

-One of the city's popular but more bizarre attractions is Memento Park, containing the giant figures of the Communist era that once filled the streets of Budapest.
-After the change in the political system the monuments glorifying Communism were banished into the exile of this outdoor museum and among the statues, busts and monuments are the forms of Lenin, Marx and Engels, as well as memorials to the Soviet Soldiers and the Communist Martyrs.
-This is the only collection in the world from the time of Communist politics.
-Some of the interesting souvenirs sold at the park are cans of air from the 'last breath of socialism' and Stalin and Lenin shaped candles.
+One of the city's most popular but more bizarre attractions is Memento Park, containing the giant figures of the Communist era that once filled the streets of Budapest.
+After the change in the political system the monuments glorifying Communism were banished into the exile of this outdoor museum and among the statues, busts and monuments are the forms of Lenin, Marx and Engels, as well as memorials to the Soviet Soldiers and the Communist Martyrs.<br /><br /> There are also exhibitions and films detailing the history of Soviet occupation and Communism in Budapest and Memento Park is historically intriguing if a little odd.
+Although it seems as though these once powerful symbols and sculptures have been incarcerated, the fact that they were not destroyed was progressive on Hungary's part and the result is a unique museum.
+This is the only collection in the world of its kind.
+There is a great little gift shop at the park and some of the interesting souvenirs sold there include cans of air from the 'last breath of socialism' and Stalin and Lenin shaped candles.
+Photos and films taken for private use are permitted.<br /><br />

 Great Circus